 The good news is, yes, you can file a personal injury claim even if you were not wearing a seatbelt when the crash occurred.
 However in some cases, Wisconsin law allows for a slight (15%) reduction in the damages awarded if it can be shown your injuries would have been lessened or avoided entirely if you had been wearing a seatbelt.

-Because every accident situation is unique, it’s advisable to get the input of a good Milwaukee auto accident attorney.
+Because every accident situation is unique, it’s advisable to get the input of a good Milwaukee auto accident attorney or motorcycle accident attorney.
 The Milwaukee office of Warshafsky Law offers free initial legal consultations.
 If you have grounds for pursuing a personal injury lawsuit, Warshafsky Law offers No Win, No Fee representation with no payment due until you have been compensated for your injuries.